mit-pdos/secfs-skeleton/README.md

 `bin/secfs-fuse`.

 In SUNDR, every user also has an `i`-table, hosted by the server, which maps each of their file numbers to a block hash.
+This is illustrated in Figure 2 in the paper.
 In the skeleton code we give you, these tables are stored locally in a simple Python dictionary.
 These block hashes can be sent to the server, and the block contents (which can be verified using the hash) will be returned.
 Groups have `i`-table similar to users, but instead of mapping to block hashes, they map to a second, user-owned, `i`, which can then be resolved to reach the file contents.
 This indirection allows all members of a particular group to update a shared file while retaining the ability to verify the authenticity of all operations.

 In SecFS, files and directories both consist of an inode structure (in `secfs/store/inode.py`) holding various metadata about each file, and a